CANTERBURY CEMETERY, ANZAC

 Canterbury Cemetery is one of the central cemeteries in Anzac and was made after the Armistice.
 It contains the graves of 27 Commonwealth Servicemen of the First World War, five of them unidentified.
 20 of the graves are of men of the New Zealand Mounted Rifles (mostly the Canterbury Mounted Rifles).

-An example of the grave markers used in the cemeteries in Turkey, this one is that of an Orcadian, James Kirkness of Sandwick, who served in the Canterbury Rifles.
 He died of cholemia (bile or bile pigments in the blood) at 13th Casualty Clearing Station at Anzac on 10th December and is buried in Grave II.B.4 in Canterbury Cemetery.

 Archive picture of cemetery